MONEI/Shopify-api-node/README.md

 #### Options

 - `shopName` - Required - A string that specifies the shop name.
+The shop's "myshopify.com" domain is also accepted.
 - `apiKey` - Required for [private][generate-private-app-credentials] apps - A
   string that specifies the API key of the app.
 This option must be used in conjunction with the `password` option and is mutually exclusive with the